RamakrishnaSeelam/Pizza_sales_analysis/README.md

-# Pizza_sales_analysis
+**PIZZA_SALES_ANALYSIS**
-This project analyzes pizza sales data to identify the top-selling and most profitable pizzas each month.
-It calculates total quantity sold and profit, using a 40% cost margin.
-Pie charts visualize the sales and profit distribution by pizza type, helping businesses optimize menu offerings and pricing for better decision-making.
+This pizza sales project analyzes transaction data to uncover key insights into sales performance.
+It examines metrics such as popular pizza types, customer preferences, and peak sales periods.
+The project features interactive visualizations and data-driven reports, helping businesses optimize their offerings and make strategic decisions to boost revenue and customer satisfaction.